civalin/cmdlr/README.rst

     cmdlr -d

-All "no downloaded volumes" will be downloaded into your's comics directory.
+All "no downloaded volumes" will be downloaded into your output directory.

 Check comic sites update
 ---------------------------